UWrc/UWrc.github.io/docs/storage/transfer.md

 # output
 data.tar
 ```
-On `klone` under default user profile settings, `data.tar` should be color coded red, indiciating that is it an archive file.
+On `klone` under default user profile settings, `data.tar` should be color coded red, indicating that is it an archive file.
 From here, you can unzip the tar file with the command:
 ```js
 tar -xvf data.tar
 ```